cern-it-efp/EOSC-Testsuite/docs/projects.rst

 In case a platform does not offer accelerator architectures (i.e. GPUs, FPGAs or similar vendor specific) the required amount of credits can be lower.

-The number/type of tests is expected to evolve during 2021 in areas such as HPCaaS.
+The number/type of tests is expected to evolve during 2021 in areas such as HPCaaS and |cosbench_link|.
 Any new additional test will be documented and this page updated.
 It shall not imply requests of additional credit.

+.. |cosbench_link| raw:: html

+  <a href="https://fosdem.org/2021/schedule/event/sds_ceph_s3_cosbench/" target="_blank">COSBench for S3</a>

 Timeline